 A level Film and Literature Masterclasses

-The School of Modern Languages and Cultures, in collaboration with Routes into Languages Cymru, Coleg Cymraeg Cenedlaethol, and Wales Think German Network is able to offer Film and Literature Days for AS and A level students and teachers.
-Every year these are attended by teachers and students of French, German and Spanish from schools in North Wales.
+We are able - in collaboration with Routes into Languages Cymru, Coleg Cymraeg Cenedlaethol, and Wales Think German Network - to offer Film and Literature Days for AS and A level students and teachers.
+Every year these are attended by teachers and students of French, German and Spanish from schools in north Wales.
 They offer an opportunity for the students, who had watched the film or read the book before coming to Bangor, to widen their understanding of the item studied and extend their vocabulary.
 Throughout these sessions, Bangor University language students are available to assist with the workshops and talk about their experience of studying languages and visiting other countries.

 - ‘The experience was great and I wouldn’t hesitate coming again.’